Office: 3005 Miller

 In addition to his academic appointment, Ram is active in several corporate advisory Boards, helping these companies embrace the latest developments in supply chain management and digital strategies.

-Prior to his appointment at the College of William & Mary, Ram was part of the faculty at the University of Cincinnati Business School where he taught logistics and supply chain.
+Prior to his appointment at William & Mary, Ram was part of the faculty at the University of Cincinnati Business School where he taught logistics and supply chain.
 He has also held fellowships and visiting positions at Nijenrode University (Holland) and the Indian School of Business (India).

 Areas of Interest/Expertise